cstrelioff/chrisstrelioffws-sandbox/2016/03/14/install_meteor_on_ubuntu_14_04.rst

+.. _install-meteor:

 Install Meteor on Ubuntu 14.04
 ==============================

+**[Edit] 2016, Mar 30**
+Verision 1.3 of Meteor is now out -- this installation instructions are still pretty much the same as below.
+If you'd like the updated install/upgrade instructions checkout :ref:`upgrade-meteor-1.3`.
+**[/Edit]**

 I've been spending a lot of time working with Meteor recently.
 This framework uses javascript and MongoDB to create a full stack solution that is pretty